 Other Important Factors to Consider

-Now let’s discuss the other important attributes you need to consider after you’re done using BJJ GI size chart and finding out your correct measurements.
+Now, let’s discuss the other important attributes you need to consider along with understanding Gi size chart guidelines.

 - Weave: You must not overlook the material or weave used on the GI.
 Take note that there are materials that will easily shrink after you wash them while others hardly do.
 In most cases, pearl weaves are better than gold or single weaves because they shrink less.
 The type of material matters because it will help your body adjust to your GI size chart measurements.
 You will have the choice to fall under A1 sizes as the material does not shrink right away while you may need to choose an A2 if you bought a gold weave as it shrinks to fit.